REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-Remember, real estate investors who own rental properties can write off depreciation, which is a huge tax advantage that real estate dealers don’t have.
-The reason is that all of a dealer’s properties are treated like inventory, not long-term, cash flow-producing rental properties.
+Remember, real estate investors who own rental properties can write off depreciation, a huge tax advantage that real estate dealers don’t have.
+The reason is that a dealer’s properties are treated like inventory, not long-term, cash-flow-producing rental properties.

 How Does the IRS Distinguish Between the Two?